prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Email Address Slicer/README.md

-# Display username and domain anme of an email address
+# Display username and domain name of an email address

 This program accepts an email address, and displays both the username and domain name.